civictechdc/us-congress-pizza-flag-tracker/tasks.md

 To Do:
 - discuss: rename state to status?
 - review create test and code
+- refactor
+  - move getOrder and any other order transaction code to OrderTransactions
   - check code coverage
-- remove any untested code
+  - comment out any untested code
+  - look at naming
+  - use named parameters instead of positional
 - test adding an order:
   - model
     - When create an order with required attributes, then it gets saved to the database and auto generates an id